The Simon West Interview

 Another of the scenes you shot that didn’t make the final edit features Mel, wearing a white overall, standing by what looks like an old-fashioned shop till.

 (Laughs) That’s so funny, I am just looking at the picture you sent me.
 I vaguely remember that we did have a weird little shop set up with Mel wearing that white thing, and then having her pulling it off in the video to go out for the night.
-It was the scenario where she had a dull day job in a shop and then, at the end of the day, she would pull off the white coat and she would have her club gear underneath, ready to go clubbing.
-We were just throwing ideas out there and trying anything, and a lot of these ideas are fun, but Mel & Kim were so great to watch that, at the end of the day, you really just wanna have as much of them singing and dancing as possible.
+It was the scenario where she had a dull day job in a shop, and then at the end of the day, she would pull off the white coat and she would have her club gear underneath, ready to go clubbing.
+We were just throwing ideas out there and trying anything, and a lot of these ideas are fun, but Mel & Kim were so great to watch that you really just wanna have as much of them singing and dancing as possible.
 That’s why I think that a lot of these storyboard ideas fell by the wayside.
 The girls were just so watchable and so good that, at the end of the day, everybody just wanted to watch them sing and dance.

 No, unfortunately.
-I really just showed it to Nick East and then he took it to PWL and Mel & Kim, and I was on to the next shoot.
-It would have been great to sit with them as they saw it for the first time though.
-To have seen what they thought but knowing them, I’m sure they squealed and loved it, you know?
-They do look like they are having fun in the video and hopefully they liked it.
+I really just showed it to Nick East, and then he took it to PWL and Mel & Kim, and I was on to the next shoot.
+It would have been great to sit with them as they saw it for the first time though, and to have seen what they thought, but knowing them, I’m sure they squealed and loved it.
+They do look like they are having fun in the video, and hopefully they liked it.
 Did Kim ever say what she thought of the videos?

 Ah good, good.
 That is nice to hear.